dzavalishin/mqtt_udp/dox/source/index.rst

    as is.

 ``node``
-   This kind describes configurable thing in general and is editable by user.
+   This kind describes setting for program/device in general and is editable by user.
 Name and location are obvious items to be in this kind.
    Any other global (not related to specific function or input/output) setting can be added to this kind.